 Results 1–10 of 41 for "Fact Sheet"X related to "APA forms working group on genetics..."
-Refine Your Search Refine Your Search TopicChildren (12)Teens (8)Socioeconomic status (7)Lesbian, gay, bisexual, transgender (3) 20 more... [+] Autism (2)Education (2)Health disparities (2)Human rights (2)Natural disasters (2)Race (2)Stress (2)ADHD (1)Anxiety (1)Disability (1)Law & psychology (1)Learning & memory (1)Marriage & divorce (1)Safety & design (1)Sexual abuse (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1) Results 1–10 of 41 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (17)Teens (10)Socioeconomic status (7)Education (3)Lesbian, gay, bisexual, transgender (3) 20 more... [+] Pain (3)Race (3)Autism (2)Health disparities (2)Human rights (2)Natural disasters (2)Parenting (2)Stress (2)ADHD (1)Anxiety (1)Bullying (1)Disability (1)HIV & AIDS (1)Learning & memory (1)Marriage & divorce (1)Safety & design (1)Sexual abuse (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1) Results 1–10 of 41 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
 The brochure is also available in Russian and Spanish.Fact Sheet 2.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 3.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
 The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 4.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
 This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)5.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 6.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 7.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 8.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 10.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet Previous 1 2 3 ...
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 6.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 7.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 8.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 9.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 10.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 41 for "Fact Sheet"X related to "APA forms working group on genetics..."